How I found a lost stroller in Florence

 The main reason I wanted to write this down was firstly I strongly detest remembering UI navigation, but sometimes it buys you time while you are automating the process out of your cognitive boundaries.
 The other reason is I do not want a clickops post to be the stack top of my blog, and will serve as push for migrating off this fleecing vps to the terraformed AWS nirvana.

-Soul of the New Apps
+Soul of the New App

 The apps that dominate our daily lives have been smoothly sliding LLMs into our dm-s.
 ChatGPT, Bard, Microsoft’s has Copilots, WhatsApp’s Meta AI, SnapChat My AI, X permium+’s Grok – while Alexa and Siri are now the boomers in the family.
 It would not be an overstatement to say we are witnessing a major paradigm shift in the soul of our app driven life style, and in this post I want to document my thoughts, observations and predictions on the changing landscape.